 Which set of web accessibility standards or guidelines should I comply with?

-Check to see if your organization is covered by a law, policy, or set of web accessibility standards or guidelines.
+Check to see if your organization is covered by a Federal or state law, policy, or set of web accessibility standards or guidelines.
 If not, determine which set of standards best meets your needs and the needs of your organization.
 Setting the bar as high as possible may reduce the likelihood that you will have to retrofit your site later in response to an individual's need for improved access.